JF-13/noodle_frontend/README.md

-# noodle_frontend
+# IoP Frontend 2

-front end development repo for plant app
+## This is an alternative frontend for the noodle IoP